Updated on: December 5, 2024

 I like how you can customize how you monitor your kids’ screen time.
 You can choose to only receive reports about how much time your kid has spent on their device, send them a warning if they reach the daily limit, or block access to their mobile device once their time is up.
 You can also choose which apps can bypass the daily time limits.
 This allows your kid to open apps like Zoom to join an extra class or talk to their tutor/teacher even after they’ve used up their screen time.

 Kaspersky also has very accurate real-time location tracking, which is great if you need to closely follow your child’s movements.
-I also like that it lets you create geofenced areas up to 62.1 miles or 99.9 kilometers, which is a lot more than most parental control apps, and send you alerts if your kids leave the geofenced area.
+I also like that it lets you create geofenced areas up to 62.1 miles or 99.9 kilometers, which is a lot more than most parental control apps, and sends you alerts if your kids leave the geofenced area.

 Kaspersky Safe Kids has social monitoring, but it’s not great.
 It allows you to see your child’s total number of friends and their timeline.
 Unfortunately, it only works with the Russian social media site, VK, which is why I prefer Bark — it can monitor 30+ social media platforms.
 I’m also a little disappointed that Kaspersky is missing call and SMS monitoring, which Qustodio has, and that it’s not available in the US (the US has banned all Kaspersky products).